5. Processing unidimensional data#

 Play with the return_index

-argument to numpy.unique
+argument to numpy.unique.

-that allows pinpointing the indexes of the first occurrences
+It permits pinpointing the indexes of the first occurrences

 of each unique value.